Mu2e/TrkAna/tutorial/pages/setup.md

 python3
 ```

+and type in the commands from the exercises.

-You leave the command line by pressing Ctrl+D.
+You exit the command line by pressing Ctrl+D.

 ### Python Script

-To use a python script, open up a file in your favorite text editor.
+To use a python script, open up a file in your favorite text editor and type in the commands in the exercises.
 Assuming you name it ```Script.py```, which can then be run on the command line with:

 ```
 python3 Script.py